schulter/EMOGI/README.md

 * Goatools (for pathway enrichment)
 * UMAP (for dimension reduction)

+## Using Existing Models
+The model that we used in the paper can be downloaded at: http://owww.molgen.mpg.de/~sasse/EMOGI_model_CPDB Further trained EMOGI models for different PPI networks are likely to be uploaded at the same website.

 ## Computing Contributions for Genes of Interest
 A trained EMOGI model can be interrogated in a gene-wise fashion to find out why the algorithm considered a gene a cancer gene or not.
 To compute the feature and interaction partner contributions for a gene of interest, use: